Zach Johnson takes a 3-shot lead in Hawaii

 Kuchar had his second straight round of 68 with some good birdies and a few bogeys.
 Spieth had said he shouldn’t make too many bogeys on this course if he kept it in play, though he made one on No. 7 to lose some momentum.

 Webb Simpson and Michael Thompson, part of a four-way tie for the lead after the opening round, each had a 71 and were four shots behind.

 Masters champion Adam Scott, who can get within range of No. 1 in the world depending on his two weeks in Hawaii, had a 70 and was seven shots behind.
-The Australian was in dire need to a low round to at least have chance going into Monday.
+The Australian was in dire need of a low round to at least have chance of that No.1 going into Monday’s final round.

 Zach Johnson is going after his second straight win.